lidaof/hprc-web-portal/content/en/working-groups/_index.md

 ### Population Sampling and Representation

-*Collect, identify, and prioritize samples for inclusion in the project.*
+*Leads participant recruitment, regulatory approvals, and representation in sequencing efforts to reflect the range of human populations in genomic data collection.*

 #### Working Group Leads:

-Karen Miga
+Karen Miga, University of California, Santa Cruz

-Eimear Kenny
+Eimear Kenny, Icahn School of Medicine at Mount Sinai

 ### Technology and Production